 Mark Ryan is a partner in Mayer Brown’s Washington DC office and the head of the firm’s Global Antitrust & Competition group.
-Mark has extensive experience representing clients before the Federal Trade Commission and the Antitrust Division of the Department of Justice in connection with mergers and acquisitions.
+He is also a former Director of Litigation for the US Justice Department, Antitrust Division.
+Mark has extensive experience representing clients before the Federal Trade Commission and the Antitrust Division in connection with mergers and acquisitions.
 Mark is also one of the nation’s leading antitrust litigators.
-He recently rejoined Mayer Brown after serving as the first-ever Director of Litigation for the Justice Department’s Antitrust Division.
-In that position, Mark was responsible for overseeing and strengthening the Division’s litigation enforcement efforts.
+As the Antitrust Division Director of Litigation, Mark was responsible for overseeing and strengthening the Division’s litigation enforcement efforts.
 He worked regularly with staff lawyers and economists, as well as the senior leadership of the Division, to identify transactions and conduct that violated U.S. antitrust law and to assemble investigative and litigation teams.
 He also participated in litigation on behalf of the United States, including acting as lead trial lawyer in the e-books price-fixing litigation in the Southern District of New York and as a member of the trial team that successfully sued a major credit card issuer in the Eastern District of New York over anti-steering rules contained in merchant agreements.
-These lawsuits are widely regarded as two of the most important government antitrust cases in recent years.
 He also led the Division’s trial teams that challenged the InBev/Grupo Modelo and US Airways/American Airlines mergers.
 Both mergers were resolved by settlement after the United States filed suit.
-At the end of his tenure at the Justice Department, Mark was the lead trial lawyer in a challenge to the proposed merger of the two largest cinema advertising companies in the country, which the parties abandoned completely shortly before trial, a result that Assistant Attorney General Bill Baer lauded as “a testament to the strength of the Antitrust Division’s case and the hard work of our talented litigation team.”
+At the end of his tenure at the Justice Department, Mark was the lead trial lawyer in a challenge to the proposed merger of the two largest cinema advertising companies in the country, which the parties abandoned completely shortly before trial.

 In addition to antitrust, Mark has represented boards of directors in shareholder derivative actions and in disputes with former senior executives.
 He has represented clients in trials of government and private lawsuits arising from bank failures and the collapse of the mortgage-backed securities market and handled numerous matters on behalf of major accounting firms.